1. What is Avenue H?

 Utah's approach to health system reform relies on the fundamental principles of personal responsibility, private markets, and competition.
 To promote competition in the health care system, consumers need three things: accurate and relevant information, real choice, and the opportunity to benefit from making good choices.
 The insurance marketplace model enhances private competition in the health care system by providing all three elements of increased competition.
 In addition to benefiting the consumer, the insurance marketplace model also offers relief to employers who will no longer need to bear the full burden of running a health plan for their employees.

 Avenue H puts employees — not employers — in control of health plan decisions.
-Employees can pick the coverage that best suits their own needs, preferences, and budget.
+Employers contribute a flat dollar amount to their employees that they can use for health care.
+Our program gives employees several options regarding their health insurance, dental insurance and health savings accounts (HSAs).
+Employees use the contributed funds to shop on Avenue H to find coverage that best suits their own needs, preferences, and budget.
 Avenue H lets them compare plans from multiple providers, calculate their premium contribution, and apply for coverage online.

 Yes.
 Health insurance plans available on Avenue H preserve the tax benefits of traditional employer-sponsored plans.
 Premium contributions are made with pre-tax dollars, reducing the employee's tax liability.
-Certain plans available on Avenue H may also allow pre-tax contributions to a health savings account (HSA) that the employee owns.
+Certain plans available on Avenue H may also allow pre-tax contributions to an HSA that the employee owns.

 4. What is the overall goal of Avenue H?

 The overall goal of Avenue H is to serve as the technology backbone that enables the implementation of a competitive consumer-based marketplace where employees of the state's small businesses can shop for healthcare coverage.

 To accomplish this goal, Avenue H has three core functions:

 - To provide consumers with helpful information about their health care and health care financing.